eBay Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Economic stability in developed countries (opportunity)

-Social/Sociocultural Factors Affecting eBay’s Business Environment
+Social/Sociocultural Factors

-1. Rising online activity (opportunity)
+1. Continuously rising online activity (opportunity)

 2. Changing preference for convenience (opportunity)

-3. Rising demand for high quality service (threat & opportunity)
+3. Rising demand for high-quality service (threat & opportunity)

 Technological Factors in eBay’s Industry Environment